Irresistible Blueberry Scones with Lemon Glaze (Easy Bakery-Style Recipe)

 Allow the scones to cool on the baking sheet for 5 minutes before transferring to a wire rack.

-Step 9: Prepare the Lemon Glaze
+Prepare the Lemon Glaze

 Whisk until smooth.
 Drizzle over slightly cooled scones and allow the glaze to set before serving.